i-Ayush-Ranjan/Study-Me-Learning-Platform/README.md

-# Study-Me-Learning-Platform
+# 🌐 Study Me

+**Your gateway to learning Web Development, Data Analytics, UI/UX Design, Crypto, and Business Fundamentals – all in one place.**

+---

+## 📖 About

- 📚 Study Me – Learn, Build, Grow Study Me is an all-in-one learning platform designed to empower students and professionals with in-demand tech and business skills.
-We offer curated courses in:
+**Study Me** is an educational website built using only **HTML** and **CSS**, designed to provide beginners and enthusiasts with resources, guides, and inspiration to master key tech and business skills.

- 💻 Web Development – Frontend, backend, full stack with hands-on projects
+---

+## 📚 Topics Covered

+### 🌍 Web Development
+- HTML, CSS basics
+- Building responsive layouts
+- Portfolio projects

- 📊 Data Analytics – Excel, SQL, Python, Power BI, and more
+### 📊 Data Analytics
+- Understanding data
+- Tools & concepts (Excel, SQL basics)
+- Real-world use cases

- 🎨 UI/UX Design – User research, wireframing, prototyping, design systems
+### 🎨 UI/UX Design
- ₿ Crypto & Blockchain Business – Crypto fundamentals, Web3, DeFi strategies
- Whether you're just getting started or looking to upskill, Study Me helps you learn through interactive lessons, real-world projects, and expert guidance.
- 🚀 Learn at your pace.
-Build your future with us.
+- What is good design?
+- Wireframes & mockups
+- Design tools and tips

+### ₿ Cryptocurrency
+- Intro to blockchain
+- How crypto works
+- Wallets, exchanges, and safety

+### 💼 Business & Strategy
+- Basics of startups & entrepreneurship
+- Online business models
+- Digital marketing fundamentals

+---

+## 🛠️ Built With

+- **HTML5**
+- **CSS3** (including Flexbox and Grid)
+- Fully responsive design
+- Lightweight and fast

+---